 It can be particularly pronounced on the MLM because it adds a shot tracer to the videos.
 Every once in a while it might show a draw when you know you hit a fade – so when you see that you question the accuracy.

 But the vast majority of the time both devices really feel pretty dead on, which is pretty remarkable given their price point.

 Verdict: Flightscope Mevo.
 I know there are people who have done more scientific tests than me, that say accuracy is pretty similar.
 I’m just speaking from my personal use, that the FlightScope has felt more accurate for me.
 So take that with a grain of salt.

 Using the FlightScope Mevo and Rapsodo MLM Inside

 Fortunately, both of these launch monitors now work indoors.
-The MLM got an update over the last few months that unlocked this capability.
+The MLM got an update since launch that unlocked this capability.

 Unfortunately, last time I tried to create an indoor setup to test golf products, I put a hole in my ceiling.